quicwg/base-drafts/draft-ietf-quic-transport.md

 PATH_CHALLENGE was sent.

-If an endpoint sends a PATH_CHALLENGE frame in a datagram that is not expanded to at least 1200 bytes, and if the response to it validates the peer address, the path is validated but not the path MTU.
+If an endpoint sends a PATH_CHALLENGE frame in a datagram that is not expanded to at least 1200 bytes and if the response to it validates the peer address, the path is validated but not the path MTU.
 As a result, the endpoint can now send more than three times the amount of data that has been received.
 However, the endpoint MUST initiate another path validation with an expanded datagram to